Solcany/latent_space_cartography_web/src/content/headless_contact/index.md

 headless: true
 ---

-I’m Matúš Solčány a digital designer and creative coder.
-In my work I create interactive experiences and interfaces for exploration and navigation of emerging digital landscapes.
-Feel free to reach out at [matus.solcany@protonmail.com](mailto:matus.solcany@protonmail.com)
+I’m [Matúš Solčány](https://matussolcany.com) a digital designer and creative coder.
+Are you interested in the project?
+Email me at [matus.solcany@protonmail.com](mailto:matus.solcany@protonmail.com)